eemokey/eemokey.github.io/_pages/mentorship.md

 I encourage inquiries from students at all levels.

-For general interest, check out our [lab-wide interest form](https://forms.gle/4dnhu7xtMZLJQHrE6).
+For general interest, check out our [Melady lab-wide interest form](https://forms.gle/4dnhu7xtMZLJQHrE6).

-## Google AI Community Project

-*Fostering curiosity & diversity in AI*

-I serve as a mentor for USC's [Google AI Community Project](https://viterbik12.usc.edu/ai-community-project/) and advisory board member for [K-12 STEM Center AI initiatve](https://viterbik12.usc.edu/ai-initiative/).

-Find us at the [LA Maker Fair](https://losangeles.makerfaire.com/maker/entry/1586/), Black College Success STEAM Academy workshop series, Crenshaw YMCA Middle School workshop, and other LA community events!

-If you are interested in learning more, contact Noe Mora at nmora@usc.edu!

 ## Good Life Discussions

 *Asking big questions in a safe, supportive setting*

-I'm a graduate facilitator for the [Good Life Discussions](https://stem-ed.usc.edu/our-research/eerp/ethos-project/) by [Engineering in Society](https://eis.usc.edu/).
+I co-facilitate the [Engineering in Society](https://eis.usc.edu/) [Good Life Discussions](https://stem-ed.usc.edu/our-research/eerp/ethos-project/) with a Philosphy PhD candidate.

 We are expanding this series to more undergraduate and PhD students!

+## Google AI Community Project

+*Fostering curiosity & diversity in AI*

+I served as a mentor for USC's [Google AI Community Project](https://viterbik12.usc.edu/ai-community-project/) and advisory board member for [K-12 STEM Center AI initiatve](https://viterbik12.usc.edu/ai-initiative/) in Spring 2024.

+We designed and fasciliated learning activities at the [LA Maker Fair](https://losangeles.makerfaire.com/maker/entry/1586/), Black College Success STEAM Academy workshop series, Crenshaw YMCA Middle School workshop, and other LA community events!

 ## Research & General Guidance

-*Exploring research & scholarship*
+*Exploring research & scholarships*

 I'm happy to chat about anything research- or academic-related.